 If this assessment is true, the balance of interest group power tends to increase the level of current deficits at the margin.
-The extent to which such groups have effects on po-
+The extent to which such groups have effects on political outcomes beyond their votes, is a matter of their ability to invest resources to persuade voters or their representatives of the relative merits of their positions.

-&lt;sup>21It bears noting that the degree of intergenerational altruism or foresight is not a decisive variable in this context.
+21It bears noting that the degree of intergenerational altruism or foresight is not a decisive variable in this context.
 Many of the groups that favor speeding up the delivery of public services are, at least in public, motivated by concern about effects on future generations.
 For example, environmentalists argue that argue that reducing current emissions of "green house" gases will benefit future generations and reduce the long run cost of achieving a desirable distribution of global temperatures.

-&lt;sup>22Under some institutional arrangements, direct monetary incentives are legal and provide a more direct method by which interest groups may affect the votes of elected representatives.
+22Under some institutional arrangements, direct monetary incentives are legal and provide a more direct method by which interest groups may affect the votes of elected representatives.
 For example, a firm might hire a representative as a consultant, or director on its board of directors; or purchase services from firms in which a representative has an indirect economic interest.
 These indirect "purchases" of votes are neglected here in order to focus on informational aspects of vote-determined political processes.
 Analysis of the purely economic methods by which votes may be influenced is beyond the scope of this paper.
-See Buchanan Tollison and Tullock (1980) for an overview the rent-seeking approach to such political "markets."
+See Buchanan Tollison and Tullock (1980) for an